dbursztynowski/cl_demo/README2.md

 #### Note: Mastering the installation of the environment and loop deployment process as outlined in README1.md is required to sucessfully recreate Demo-2.

 Enrichment of operator-based control loop with external applications is shown schematically in Figure 1.
+In contrast to the loop architecture from Demo-1 where all computations and logic of the functinal blocks of the loop were hardcoded in respective controllers, now the controllers can refer to external modules to, e.g., query about the decisions to take or execute computationally expensive operations.
+Once the results of a quere have beed received, the controller can continute its internal workflow.
+As before (i.e., in Demo-1) this enrichment builds on top of a declarative style of defining the flow of operations within controlers.
+In this context, loop enrichment extends the possibilities to declaratively define control loops.

 <p align="center">
   <img width="60%" src="./images/general-loop.png"></img>